Dianne Ward, EdD

 Training and Outreach Coordinator

-Aviva joined the team in 2019 and serves as a Training & Outreach Coordinator on Go NAPSACC.
-Aviva received her Master of Social Work from the University of Washington in Seattle.
+Aviva joined the team in 2019 and serves as serves as a Go NAPSACC Implementation Advisor and Social Emotional Development Consultant.
+Aviva received her Master’s of Social Work from the University of Washington in Seattle.
 She has focused her career on supporting our youngest children through family support programs and early childhood mental health consultation in child care programs.
 Most recently, she worked with ECE providers and families to decrease children’s challenging behavior by enhancing social emotional development.
 Aviva is excited to bring together children’s physical and emotional health in her work at Go NAPSACC.
+As an Implementation Advisor, Aviva guides states through the Go NAPSACC process, from setting goals, project implementation, and evaluation, providing tailored feedback and support along the way to ensure each state’s success.
+Additionally, through her work as the team’s So Social Emotional Development Consultant, Aviva leads the teams efforts to enhance Go NAPSACC by developing resources to assist early care educators in creating environments and engaging in practices that support healthy social and emotional development.

 Emmy Clarke, RD